-The main idea behind Ayurvedic medicine is that all health problems happen because your mind, body and spirit are out of balance.
-Therapists aim to bring balance and harmony back into your body, which they think prevents or cures disease.
+The main idea behind Ayurvedic medicine is that health problems happen because your mind, body and spirit are out of balance.
+Practitioners aim to bring balance and harmony back into your body, which they think prevents or cures disease.
 They claim that certain combinations of Ayurvedic medicine will help to

-- Increase your energy and wellbeing
+- Increase energy and wellbeing

-- Balance your mind, body and spirit
+- Balance mind, body and spirit

 - Decrease stress

 Ayurvedic practitioners think we are all made up of 3 elements known as doshas.
 These are

 - Air and space (vata dosha), which allows movement

 - Fire and water (pitta dosha), which allows change or transformation and is responsible for digestion and metabolism